About Simple and Surgical Tooth Extractions

-Extractions are performed in our office using local anesthesia to numb the tooth and surrounding area.
+Extractions are performed in our State College, PA office using local anesthesia to numb the tooth and surrounding area.
 Other forms of sedation may be used based on the extent of the extraction and to help keep you relaxed in case you have any dental anxieties.
 Once you are ready, our dentists will begin the procedure using a gentle approach and taking special care to preserve the surrounding bone, nerve, and gum tissues.
 For a simple extraction, we will loosen the tooth using a special device called an elevator prior to removal.
 A surgical extraction involves making incisions in your gums to reach the tooth.
 If needed, the tooth might be sectioned into smaller pieces so it can be removed without causing damage to surrounding bone and tissues.
 In some instances, a small amount of bone grafting material may be placed into the tooth socket to preserve the jaw for a future dental implant.
 Following a tooth extraction, our dentists may place sutures in the gums to promote proper healing.

 Recovery Following Your Procedure

-Depending on the form of sedation dentistry used during your extraction, you may need to have a responsible adult drive you home from your appointment.
+Depending on the form of sedation dentistry used during your extraction in our State College, PA office, you may need to have a responsible adult drive you home from your appointment.
 Special instructions on managing your extraction site and oral health as you heal will be provided by our staff.
 It is important that you avoid using straws, smoking, and spitting for the next few days.
 We may also recommend that you eat soft, room-temperature food for at least a few days following the extraction.
 You may experience swelling and discomfort following your extraction, which can be relieved with over-the-counter pain medicine and cold compresses against the outside of the jaw.
 Any prescriptions for pain medication or antibiotics provided by our dentists should be taken exactly as instructed.
 Along with a follow-up appointment to check your healing, our team will continue to monitor your extraction sites and overall oral health during each of your routine dental check-up visits at Advanced Dentistry.